MkrtichSargsyan/Fitness-Shop/README.md

 ## To get a local copy up and running follow these simple example steps.

 ### Setup

-Clone the project locally.
+Clone the project locally

 ### Linters

 1. run `npm install`.
-2. run `npm run test` to check the Html and CSS files.
+2. run `npm run test` to check the Html and CSS files

 ### Deployment

-Install and run a live server plugin on you IDE/Text editor and run it from the root directory.
+Install and run a live server plugin on you IDE/Text editor and run it from the root directory

 If want to edit the files using SASS compiler:

-1. Install a SASS processor;
+1. Install a SASS processor
-2. Run npm install;
+2. Run npm install
-3. Run npm run sass;
+3. Run npm run sass

-And edit the .scss files.
+And edit the .scss files

 ## Author